genesis-ai-dev/elevenlabs-text-to-speech/MASTER_PROCESSOR_README.md

 #### `project_file`
 - Path to the JSON file containing project, quest, and verse range definitions
 - Format follows the same structure as `john_quests_ch_1.json`
+- The `languages` key in the project file is optional - if omitted, languages will be fetched from the database as needed

 #### `scripture_reference`
 - `bible_filename`: Path to the Bible text file